AmProsius/gothic-1-community-patch/README.md

 * **AmProsius**: Project management, quality assurance
 * **catalinux**: Provision of bug fixes from the UnPatch mod
 * **Issues**: Provision of bug fixes from the Definitive Edition mod
-* **mud-freak**: Rewriting of the provided bug fixes for Ninja, management of the project repository
+* **mud-freak**: Rewriting of the provided bug fixes in modular form, management of the project repository

 ---